 Mitt Romney, governor of Massachusetts from 2003 to 2007 and former CEO of the venture capital firm Bain Capital, was the Republican Party's nominee for the 2012 presidential election.
 His running mate was Rep. Paul Ryan (R-WI).
+He also ran for the 2008 Republican presidential nomination, losing to Sen. John McCain.

 In a September 2012 Wall Street Journal op-ed, Romney struck a more confrontational tone, writing: "In this period of uncertainty, we need to apply a coherent strategy of supporting our partners in the Middle East—that is, both governments and individuals who share our values.
 This means restoring our credibility with Iran.
 When we say an Iranian nuclear-weapons capability—and the regional instability that comes with it—is unacceptable, the ayatollahs must be made to believe us.
 It means placing no daylight between the United States and Israel.
 And it means using the full spectrum of our soft power to encourage liberty and opportunity for those who have for too long known only corruption and oppression."